dojo-modeling/dojo-docs/data-modeling.md

 ![Join Node](imgs/data-modeling-join-node.png)

 Join Nodes are used to combine multiple nodes in the graph into a single dataset.
 Join Nodes take as input two parent nodes and output the values of those input nodes combined together.
-Under the hood, a Join node Nultiplies the input datasets together.
+Under the hood, a Join Node multiplies the input datasets together.

 The most common use case for Join Nodes is to filter data to where some condition is true.
 A dataset mask can be created with a [Threshold Node](#threshold-node), and then that mask can be "joined" with the data that you want to apply the mask to.